FreshRSS/FreshRSS/docs/en/developers/04_Frontend/02_Design.md

 ## Overriding icons

-To replace the default icons, add an "icons" folder to your theme's folder.
+To replace the default icons, add an "icons" folder to your theme’sfolder.
 Use files with the same name as the default icon to override them.

 ## Template file